Access Management

 3. Password settings

 There is a column called Native account.
-If the name matches the account name, it means the user belongs to this account, and the settings apply.
-If there is “Other”, the user is from a different account.
+If the name matches the account name, the user belongs to this account, and the settings apply.
+If there is "Other", the user is from a different account.
 We do not reveal the native account of the users to other clients to avoid revealing what other accounts are on the instance.

 Troubleshooting